 This program is certified at both the state and national level by the New Hampshire Department of Education and the National Council for the Accreditation of Teacher Education (NCATE).
 Graduates who complete this teacher certification program are eligible for K-12 teacher certification in the state of New Hampshire.
 Because of New Hampshire’s membership in the Interstate Certification Contract, Plymouth graduates are eligible to earn a certificate or license in another Contract state upon application to that state’s department of education.
 For further information, please see the Teacher Education and Clinical Experiences section.
 The Art Education program endorses the Plymouth State University conceptual framework for teacher education: CHECK.
 The experiences required for this program are Commitment and Holism and are based on Experience, Collaboration and Knowledge of the disciplines of the Fine Arts.

-All Art Education majors take a common 85-87 credit core, which includes 8-10 credits of advanced level course work in one of seven art disciplines: Art History, Ceramics, Drawing, Graphic Design, Painting, Printmaking or Sculpture.
+All Art Education majors take a common 79-81 credit core, which includes 8-10 credits of advanced level course work in one of eight art areas: Art History, Ceramics, Drawing, Graphic Design, Painting, Photography, Printmaking or Sculpture.
 This opportunity provides a greater depth of experience in a single discipline.
 A portfolio is required for admission and transfer to the Department of Art.
-Portfolio guidelines are available on the Department of Art Web site or by contacting the Department Chair.
+Portfolio guidelines are available on the Department of Art website or by contacting the Department Chair.

-Art Education majors are required to complete a 50-hour observation component prior to student teaching.
+Art Education majors are required to complete a 50-hour observation component prior to the Art Education Internship in Teaching.
 As part of this requirement, students will have the opportunity to work with an experienced public school art educator through the New Hampshire Art Education Mentor Network.
 Students may also participate in the After School Arts Program for area children or participate in Arts Smarts, an interdisciplinary outreach program involving the Art Department Karl Drerup Gallery and Exhibitions Program.

-Art Education majors are expected to apply for admission to Teacher Certification Candidacy at the beginning of their second year in the program.
-This application is initiated through the Office of Teacher Certification.
-Refer to the section of the Catalog on Teacher Education and Clinical Experiences for additional information.
-A minimum cumulative grade point average of 2.50 is required for admission into this teacher education candidacy program; students are required to have a 2.70 GPA to enter student teaching.
+Art Education majors are expected to apply for admission to Internship in Teaching candidacy at the beginning of their second year in the program.
+This application is initiated through the Office of Educator Preparation; please visit plymouth.edu/office/educator-preparation/.
+Please also refer to the section in this Catalog on Educator Preparation for additional information.
+A minimum cumulative grade point average of 2.50 is required for admission into this teacher certification candidacy program; students are required to have a 2.70 GPA to enter the Art Education Internship in Teaching.

 |AE 1000||Introduction to Art Education||3|